 Daylight Savings Time was introduced in the US during World War I in an effort to cut energy consumption when fuel was scarce.
 The idea was that, during summer months, daylight hours would shift into the evening so people didn’t have to turn their lights on until later.

-Two states, Hawaii and Arizona, still opted out, and have continued to since then.
+Two states, Hawaii and Arizona, still opted out, and have continued not to change their clocks since then.

 Does Daylight Savings Time reduce energy consumption?